jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 ## Representing Running Programs

-Ok.
 To perform inference on probabilistic programs according to the aforementioned Metropolis-Hastings algorithm, we need to represent *executing* programs somehow, in a form that enables us to examine and modify their internal state.

 How can we do that?
 We'll pluck another useful recursive structure from our repertoire and consider the humble `Cofree`: